 |

-You'll begin receiving regular editions of GradConnections in September.
-Students enrolled in online master's programs will receive GradConnections bi-Weekly for Online Students every other week starting in September.
+You'll receive regular editions of GradConnections every Tuesday starting in September.
+If you're in an online master's program, you will receive GradConnections for Online Students a few times per semester.

 |